nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 * Authentication and encryption are missing
 * Processing delays are not modeled
 * The current implementation assumes that secondary channels are always higher than primary channels
+* Channel bonding implementation only supports the use of the configured channel width and does not perform CCA on secondary channels
 * Cases where RTS/CTS and ACK are transmitted using HT/VHT/HE formats are not supported
 * Energy consumption model does not consider MIMO